guilhermec-costa/Tracker.nvim/README.md

 ---

-Tracker is currently in development ⚠️,  so it still misses some important user-customization features.
-You can already try it, but don't use it seriously just yet.
+Tracker is currently in development and unstable ⚠️

 ## What is Tracker?